deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 ![](charts/charts_7_0.png "🔼 Figure 5: Left: Cross-prediction training setup.
 Models are trained to predict the object-level behavior of another model, creating cross-trained models M2.
 We investigate if self-trained models M1 have an advantage over M2 models in predicting the behavior of M1.
 Right: Models have an advantage when predicting their own behavior compared to being predicted by other models.
 The green bar shows the self-prediction accuracy of a model trained on its own behavior.
 The blue bars to their right show how well a subset of different models trained to predict the first model can predict it. ★ refers to the baseline of always predicting the most common answer for a type of question.
 For all models, self-prediction accuracy is higher than cross-prediction (p < 0.01).
 Results are shown for a set of tasks not observed during training.
 The pattern of results holds for the training set of tasks (Section A.2.2).")

-> 🔼 The chart displays the results of self-prediction and cross-prediction experiments, showing that models predict their own behavior more accurately than other models predict their behavior.
+> 🔼 The chart displays that self-trained models outperform cross-trained models at predicting their own behavior, providing evidence of introspection.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Left: Cross-prediction training setup.
 Models are trained to predict the object-level behavior of another model, creating cross-trained models M2.
 We investigate if self-trained models M1 have an advantage over M2 models in predicting the behavior of M1.
 Right: Models have an advantage when predicting their own behavior compared to being predicted by other models.
 The green bar shows the self-prediction accuracy of a model trained on its own behavior.
 The blue bars to their right show how well a subset of different models trained to predict the first model can predict it. ★ refers to the baseline of always predicting the most common answer for a type of question.
 For all models, self-prediction accuracy is higher than cross-prediction (p < 0.01).
 Results are shown for a set of tasks not observed during training.
 The pattern of results holds for the training set of tasks (Section A.2.2).